-Project implementation timeline can be determined by applicant and can extend through a total of one year from April 1, 2019 through March 31, 2020.
-100% of awarded grant funds must be spent by October 31, 2019.
+- Project implementation timeline can be determined by applicant and can extend through a total of one year from April 1, 2021 through March 31, 2022.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.